shervinsahba/obsidian-icewind/DM/Ideas.md

 - [Black Cabin Rewrite](https://old.reddit.com/r/rimeofthefrostmaiden/comments/p4j92i/revamped_black_cabin_quest/)
 - [Black Cabin with microphoned Ghost](https://old.reddit.com/r/rimeofthefrostmaiden/comments/10uhn2e/wanted_to_share_my_implementation_of_the_black/)
 - [Nerf the Shield Guardian by scattering components](https://old.reddit.com/r/rimeofthefrostmaiden/comments/wtoe5j/shield_guardian_ideas/il9dskd/)
+- Hazel at the Sea of Moving Ice.
+She could die or form a stasis of ice.
+Anga learned druidic ways at the boundary of ice and water, the domains of Auril and Umberlee.
+Is there a conflict between the two for Hazel?
+Is her new character there... building a submarine? it would be funny to put the Kwalish Apparatus into the game briefly like that.
+Is something plaguing Angajuk?
+Or does ringing the bell bring him in immediately?
+Does her quest end at the Temple of the Four Gods?
 # Chapter 3
 - [Basho's Rewrite of Xardorok](https://www.outsidecontext.com/2023/06/03/basho-rewrites-sunblight/)